Pooja-Bhat/sample/README.md

-# sample
+# sample is cool
-To get familiar to the site
+Almost familar